 What Is Insurance Law?

 Insurance law is a legal practice that covers insurance issues, insurance policies and claims.
 Here you'll find more information about insurance law, schools that offer insurance law courses and the salary of an insurance lawyer.
-Schools offering Juris Doctor degrees can also be found in these popular choices.

 Insurance Law Overview